Kishore Chandra Deo

-Vyricherla Kishore Chandra Suryanarayana Deo (born 15 February 1947) is an Indian politician and a member of the Telugu Desam Party political party.
+Vyricherla Kishore Chandra Suryanarayana Deo (born 15 February 1947) is an Indian politician and a former member of the Telugu Desam Party political party.
 He has been elected to the Lok Sabha for five times and has also held one term in the Rajya Sabha.
 From July 2011 to May 2014, he was the Union Cabinet Minister for Tribal Affairs and Panchayati Raj.

 Early life

 Kishore Chandra Deo was born in Kurupam to Raja V. Durgaprasad Deo of Kurupam and Rani (now, Late Rajmata) Sobhalata Devi.
 He is the present Zamindar of Kurupam, Vizianagram District, Andhra Pradesh.
-He belongs to the Konda Dora scheduled tribe community, and is from a family of tribal hill chiefs.
+He belongs to the bogus Konda Dora scheduled tribe community, and is from a family of tribal hill chiefs.
 He was educated in Madras, he holds an M.A. degree in Political Science and a B.A. degree in Economics from Madras Christian College, Madras (now Chennai).